cherrybeans/timeallot/README.md

 Requires installed virtualenv.
 Google it.
 Used this for guide: http://railslide.io/virtualenvwrapper-python3.html

-To setup virtualenvwrapper, put this in some file somewhere that depends on your computer
+To setup virtualenvwrapper, put this in some file somewhere that depends on your computer xD
 ```
 vim ~/.zshrc
 ```